Help make local fruits and veggies available to all!

-What can SB 555 do for families, farmers, and public health in Oregon?
+What can HB 2728 do for families, farmers, and public health in Oregon?

-An investment in Senate Bill 555 leads to an increased consumption of fresh food for low income Oregonians.
+An investment in House Bill 2728 leads to an increased consumption of fresh food for low income Oregonians.
 A healthy diet rich in fruits and vegetables helps lower the risk of may serious and chronic health conditions, including heart disease, high blood pressure, and diabetes.

 It creates greater resilience and puts money in the pockets of family farmers.

-Double Up Food Bucks is also a perfect investment into our communities, local producers, and local businesses as we work to rebuild Oregon post-pandemic.
-Every SNAP dollar spent at a farmers market can generate $1.79 in local economic activity!
+Double Up Food Bucks is a perfect investment as we work to stabilize Oregon post-pandemic, serving an immediate need of feeding people while investing in local farmers and local economies.
+Every SNAP dollar spent at a farmers market can generate $3 in local economic activity!

 Why should Oregon fund Double Up Food Bucks?